 Originally published by Catharina Cheung.
 Last updated by Alisa Chau.

 No proper Lunar New Year feast is complete without a platter or two of turnip cake or glutinous rice pudding!
-Bearing auspicious meanings, these dishes were originally thought up for families to herald in the new year on a high note, so make sure you’ve got your share on the table for the Year of the Ox too!
+Bearing auspicious meanings, these dishes were originally thought up for families to herald in the new year on a high note and manifest good luck and fortune, so make sure you have got your share on the table for the Year of the Tiger, too!
 Here are some of the best places to get Lunar New Year puddings—both traditional and new-fangled—this year.